How to Deal With Enochlophobia (Fear of Crowds)

 The basic principle is that your decisions and behavior are determined primarily by how you interpret the situations and events that life throws at you.
 In other words, it’s not the crowded space that makes you feel anxious (and causes you to avoid a place) but the thoughts that run through your head during that particular situation and the interpretations that you attribute to your bodily sensations.

-Studies indicate that CBT is among the most effective treatment approaches when it comes to specific phobias and anxiety disorders in general.
+Studies indicate that CBT is a highly effective treatment approach when it comes to specific phobias and anxiety disorders in general (Kaczkurkin & Foa, 2015).

 Virtual Reality Therapy